seek-oss/braid-design-system/.changeset/lucky-clouds-melt.md

 **Autosuggest:** Add configurable message for no suggestions

 Provides consumers a way to give the user more context when no suggestions are available.
-The `noSuggestionsMessage` prop accepts either a simple message or a more structured prompt by providing an object containing **text** and **description**.
+The `noSuggestionsMessage` prop accepts a simple message by providing a single piece of text.
+Alternatively, a more structured prompt can be shown by providing an object containing **title** and **description**.

 This message is only displayed when there are no available suggestions provided.